Rachel Kolly: Career

-In 2010 Kolly d'Alba became the first Swiss musician to record for the Warner Music Group, signing worldwide with the major label Warner Classics.
+In 2010 Kolly became the first Swiss musician to record for the Warner Music Group, signing worldwide with the major label Warner Classics.
 Her first CD with the label, Passion Ysaÿe, presenting the six violin sonatas by composer Eugène Ysaÿe, received unanimous praise in the international press.
 Her next release, as soloist with conductors Jean-Jacques Kantorow and John Axelrod, entitled French Impressions, features music for violin and orchestra by Saint-Saëns, Chausson, Ravel and Ysaÿe, and was released on the same label in October 2011.
 French Impressions won Best Recording of the Year in the Concerto category at the prestigious International Classical Music Awards (ICMA) 2012.
-Kolly d'Alba won in a field of 215 nominees from classical music and recording reviews.
+Kolly won in a field of 215 nominees from classical music and recording reviews.

-Kolly d'Alba's third Warner Classics release, American Serenade, features works by American composers Gershwin, Bernstein and Waxman with the Orchestre National des Pays de la Loire conducted by Axelrod.
-Released worldwide in October 2012, it was rated five stars in the French magazine Diapason and in the BBC magazine, received the "supersonic" award from the magazine Pizzicato, and was immediately nominated for the same ICMA award in 2013.
+Rachel Kolly's third Warner Classics release, American Serenade, features works by American composers Gershwin, Bernstein and Waxman with the Orchestre National des Pays de la Loire conducted by Axelrod.
+Released worldwide in October 2012, it was rated five stars in the French magazine Diapason and in the BBC magazine, received the "Supersonic" award from the magazine Pizzicato, and was immediately nominated for the same ICMA award in 2013.

 Season 2013/14 included concerts as a soloist with major orchestras around the world such as Rotterdam Philharmonic Orchestra, WDR Symphony Orchestra Cologne, hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), and Bournemouth Symphony Orchestra.
-Kolly d'Alba debuted at the Wigmore Hall in London in 2014.
+Kolly debuted at the Wigmore Hall in London in 2014.
 Her following recording, Fin de siècle, was released in February 2015, presenting works by Chausson and Franck.

-In September 2017, she was awarded the "music prize" from the Canton of Vaud (Switzerland).

-Her last CD, "Lyrical Journey", was released in September 2017 and presents works by Richard Strauss and Guillaume Lekeu.
-It was nominated for an ICMA Award as best CD of the year 2018 in the chamber music category, receives a Supersonic Award, and 5 stars in the French Diapason Mag.
+In September 2017, Kolly was awarded the Music Prize of the Canton of Vaud (Switzerland).
+Lyrical Journey was released in September 2017 and presents works by Richard Strauss and Guillaume Lekeu.
+It was nominated for an ICMA Award as best CD of the year 2018 in the chamber music category, receiving a Supersonic Award and 5 stars in the French Diapason magazine.